We have compiled a table with additional detail of expectations for each of the MPH foundational competencies.

 Not necessarily.
 If a single assessment addresses all components, then that is sufficient.
 However, if students need to complete multiple activities to fully demonstrate all aspects of the competency, then multiple activities should be included.

-It is often helpful to be descriptive when identifying the specific assessment opportunity.
+Be descriptive when identifying the specific assessment opportunity.
 Reviewers must be able to validate that the opportunity listed does appropriately relate to the competency.
-Syllabi should also clearly identify where and how each competency is assessed; if syllabi do not provide this level of detail (eg, when an exam serves as the assessment), you’ll need to provide a copy of the assignment/exam.
+In addition to a brief description in the template, the supporting documentation (e.g., assignment instructions/guidelines, writing prompts provided to students, sample exam questions, etc.) in the ERF should also clearly identify where and how each competency is assessed.

 Quantitative and qualitative analyses can occur in the same course/assessment or separate courses/assessments.
 At least one assessment of each competency is necessary, but one may not always be sufficient.